A cozy workspace with a laptop and coffee, representing the Ask Vanessa care journal

 Ask Vanessa: Breaking the Barriers of Ageism

 Ageism is often called the last acceptable prejudice.
 It sneaks into our conversations, our media, and even our best intentions as caregivers.
-I've seen dedicated children, out of deep love and concern, unknowingly strip their parents of autonomy because they view aging solely as a decline rather than a new chapter.
-In my work, I challenge this narrative every day.
+I've seen dedicated children, out of deep love and concern, unknowingly strip their parents of autonomy because they see aging only as decline rather than a new chapter.
+In my work, I challenge this narrative every single day.
 I believe that "old" is not a bad word, and frailty does not equal inability.
 When we assume a senior can't do something just because of their age, we risk creating a self-fulfilling prophecy.
-Let's talk honestly about how we can break these barriers and foster an environment where our elders are respected, empowered, and truly seen—not just cared for.
+Let's talk honestly about how we can break these barriers and create an environment where our elders are respected, empowered, and truly seen.
+Not just cared for, but valued.

 December 8, 2025